Aleksa Krstic

 Suisse

 The Suisse font family is a utilitarian set made up of six collections and 55 styles that support Latin alphabets.
 If you need Cyrillic and Arabic alphabet support, the Suisse Int’l and Suisse Screen collections are your best bet.
-It is a paid typeface, but there is also trial version, so you can try it for free.
+It is a paid typeface, but there is also a trial version, so you can try it for free.

 Suisse Font